Are your passwords as strong as they can be? For many users, self-created passwords are not nearly as secure as they should be.

 "This type of attack is referred to as a 'Dictionary Attack,' or an attack where a password is searched systematically against all other passwords in a 'dictionary' or specified list of existing passwords," Smith said.
 Because these passwords are derived from past breaches, using them increases the likelihood of the so-called "unique" password being compromised once again, he said.

 To come up with more creative passwords, Goodman advised users to "shake things up a bit."
 One way to do so, he wrote, is to combine upper- and lowercase letters, numbers and symbols.
 For instance, users can turn a simple password like "happy777" into a stronger one like "H@pea!931."
+But you should avoid common words like Password as a basis.
 Another way is to take a lyric, line or saying and shorten it into an acronym, such as turning "'Twas the night before Christmas and all through the house" into "TtnbCaatth."

 3. Be lengthy — make your passwords long